 Figure 8: Malicious .apk file ready to install

-The next step is to set up the listener on the Kali Linux machine with multi/handler payload using Metasploit.
+Step 2: is to set up the listener on the Kali Linux machine with multi/handler payload using Metasploit.

 Figure 9: Starting Metasploit